World Patent Marketing: Advisory board

 Israeli general Nitzan Nuriel joined the advisory board in 2015, and later welcomed the addition of Ambassador Dell L. Dailey to the board, saying, "Safety and security are the most challenging issues of our day.
 Winning the war against terror requires integrity and advanced technology.
 At World Patent Marketing we are committed to making the world safer, more secure and more prosperous".
+Occupy Democrats founder Omar Rivero also joined the advisory board that year.

 In 2017, former advisory board member Brian Mast made a statement to court that he was appointed to the advisory board without his consent.
 Another board member, Aileen M. Marty, a professor of infectious disease at Florida International University in Miami, said she had been told that she would be sent patent ideas to review.
 She never received any and returned the check she had received when she heard the company might be committing fraud.
 She commented, "I wish I had never heard of the company and I wish that my name were not in any way associated with it.
 I can't turn back time and not accept the offer to be on their board — believe me if I could, I would."
 Following the shut down, while other advisory board members returned fees they had received, according to news reports Whitaker did not respond to a request for fees to be returned.